 If these links get broken or outdated, just do an online search for the Clesco part number or description and you should find a current supplier.

-Update: Here are links to a 1/2″ shaft coupler or sleeve adapter:
+Links to a 1/2″ shaft coupler or sleeve adapter

 For the ramp table, I cut out a couple of 3/4” x 4” x 16” boards—the bottom one out of MDF and the top one out of a formica counter top cut out that I scavenged from a local kitchen cabinet making shop.
 You can use MDF or plywood for both boards, but the formica surface on the top board lets the lam sleds slide really nicely through the sander.
 You could use aluminum, actionwood, or Dymondwood if you want a more weather-resistant ramp table that won’t absorb moisture or tend to warp as much over time.
 The bottom ramp table board is attached to the MDF base boards.
 The two ramp table boards are connected together on one end with one or two little cabinet hinges.
 The ramp table adjusting bolt is installed in the other end of the bottom board.
 Just drill the hole so the bolt fits tightly through the board, or drill and tap the board so the bolt will thread through the bottom board.
 Attach the plastic handle to the bolt and the ramp adjuster assembly is ready for use.